-These two patterns fit well with terminological knowledge bases, where concepts are defined in terms of other concepts whose definitions (or instances) may be provided by an external entity.
-This construction works very nicely if $C_i$ does not allow individuals outside the import domain, namely if $C_i$ is a relational or deductive database, or a logic program.
+Both patterns presented in this section fit well with terminological knowledge bases, where concepts are defined in terms of other concepts whose definitions (or instances) may be provided by an external entity.

 Another important concern when designing systems is that of querying a context or group of contexts subject to variation minimizing the necessary changes to the contexts querying them.
 This variation can happen either because that context's contents are expected to change often, or because one does not want to know explicitly which context is being queried when writing bridge rules.
 (A concrete example will be presented in the next section.)
-This encapsulation can be achieved by means of the following pattern, which generalizes Observer.
+This encapsulation can be achieved by means of the following pattern.